fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 ## 2. `declearn` optimizer on Node side

 In order to use `declearn` to optimize `Node`s local model, you will have to edit `init_otpimizer` method in the `TrainingPlan`.
-Below we showcase how to use it with PyTorch framework.
+Below we showcase how to use it with PyTorch framework (using Adam and Ridge regularizer for the optimization).

 ```python